Did you realize that the INFJ personality type is only found in 1.5 percent of people worldwide?

-But an INFJ doesn't view the world through rose-colored glasses.
+But this rare personality type doesn’t view the world through rose-colored glasses.
 He or she recognizes the effort necessary to make changes happen and is willing to take on the task.

-If you can relate to both of those characteristics, you might be an INFJ.
+If you can relate to both of those traits, you might be an INFJ.

 3. It Takes You a While to Make Decisions